audreyfabiola/fibonacci-benchmark/README.md

 }
 ```
-In the above program, the first and second number has assigned value 0 and 1 respectively, as the first and second number of the fibonacci series is fixed.
+In the above program, the first and second number have assigned value 0 and 1 respectively, as the first and second number of the fibonacci series is fixed.

 If the given number is equal to 0 and 1, we return both given numbers.